Naskigo/utor-scs-project-1/README.md

   hosts: elk
   become: yes
 ```
-Run the install_elk.yml playbook
+- Run the install_elk.yml playbook
 ```
 ansible-playbook /etc/ansible/roles/install_elk.yml
 ```
-Navigate to http://[your_elk_server_public_ip]:5601/app/kibana to check that the installation worked as expected.
+- Navigate to http://[your_elk_server_public_ip]:5601/app/kibana to check that the installation worked as expected.
 If you can not connect, verify that your network security group/firewall rules allow connections from your Workstation Public IP via TCP on port 5601.

-### Instructions for using beat playbooks
+### Instructions for Using Beat Playbooks

 If you wish to install filebeat and metricbeat on the DVWA VMs, follow these steps:

-- Copy the install_filebeat.yml and install_elk.yml files to /etc/ansible/roles/
+- Copy the install_filebeat.yml and metricbeat_elk.yml files to /etc/ansible/roles/

 ```
 Filebeat